Kenny Hughes

 Kenneth Hughes is an actor, dancer, director and writer working in film, TV and stage internationally.

-He should not be confused with Ken Hughes (the now-deceased director of such movies as Chitty Chitty Bang Bang).

-Performance and Biography
+Biography

-Kenneth Hughes has worked with a wide range of recognized names such as Madonna, Meryl Streep, Michael Bay, Christopher Columbus, Tracey Ullman, Julie Taymor, Jim Carrey, the Bee Gees, Robert Zemeckis, Matthew Rolston, Coen Brothers, the ISO dance company, the Diavalo Dance Theater, the Rogue Go-Go Dance Company, Zubin Mehta, Mika Kaurismäki, Amy Brenneman, Val Kilmer, Eric Stoltz and others.
-He had films in Cannes, Sundance, and taught at CalArts.
+Kenneth Hughes had films in Cannes, Sundance, and taught at CalArts.
 He has danced and acted in everything from A-list features to street theater and guerilla film groups.
 His directing and producing has spanned every form from feature films, commercials, music videos, to live events and stage.
 He recently started Unified Everything Project (501c3 Nonprofit) to bring the arts and sciences together for great spectacle and enriching of audience and creators alike.
 He is author of a kids book series: Wee Charles.
-Kenneth has even competed internationally stunt riding on horses (Vaulting), played professional dodgeball, and sung in the California Boys Choir conducted by Zubin Mehta with the L.A.
+Hughes has even competed internationally stunt riding on horses (Vaulting), played professional dodgeball, and sung in the California Boys Choir conducted by Zubin Mehta with the L.A.
 Philharmonic.
 He has a pilot's license, Cinema degree, Equine Science degree and a law degree.